Graduate Diploma in Pharmacy Leadership

 Program Overview

 The Faculty of Pharmaceutical Sciences Graduate Diploma in Pharmacy Leadership (GDPL) program is designed to prepare pharmacists with leadership aspirations to respond to the profession’s demand for outstanding leaders with a broad perspective of the healthcare system, and a solid understanding of how pharmacy connects with it.
-Led by influential faculty members with accomplished careers, and with curricular contributions from the UBC Sauder School of Business, the GDPL’s 11-month, online program (with a one-week in-person leadership immersive component) allows pharmacists to apply learned leadership knowledge and skills to their jobs in real-time.
+Led by influential faculty members with accomplished careers, and with curricular contributions from the UBC Sauder School of Business, the GDPL’s 11-month, online program (with a mandatory one-week in-person leadership immersive component) allows pharmacists to apply learned leadership knowledge and skills to their jobs in real-time.

 Program Details